Ultimate Kalispell Real Estate Investing Guide for 2026

 Mortgage Note Investing

-This strategy involves buying a loan (mortgage note) from a lender at a discount.
-This way, the investor becomes the mortgage lender to the original lender’s borrower.
+This strategy means buying debt (mortgage note) from a lender at a discount.
+By doing this, the investor becomes the lender to the initial lender's debtor.

 Foreclosure Rates